 The inflorescence of sphenosciadium capitellatum

 is borne on top of lightly branched stems; each branch is topped by a compound umbel of between 4 and 18 (typically 9) umbellets, on bristly stalks (rays) up to two inches long.
-The umbellets have several dozen, tightly packed flowerheads, purplish when immature and when withered but pure white otherwise.
+The umbellets have several dozen, tightly packed flowerheads, purplish when immature and when withered but (usually) pure white otherwise; sometimes pinkish.
 When mature the stamens protrude well beyond the petals.
 Between the flowers are many linear, bristly bractlets.

 The compact, spherical, button-like flower clusters are about half an inch in diameter, quite well separated from each other, and hence the plant is easy to distinguish from other white-flowered members of the carrot family which tend to have flat-topped umbellets, adjacent or overlapping.